 Faculty Small Grants

 This award releases the recipient from one course to conduct research.
 Awards are contingent on needs of the applicant's unit, so the unit head/director must sign off on the application.
 The first item in GAS, which you will see before clicking on any sub-components of the proposal, asks for the head/director's name in order to solicit that agreement.
 This application has no budget component.
-Applicants cannot have a teaching release during the current or next academic year, and cannot have been awarded a professorship within the previous five years.
+Applicants cannot have a teaching release during the year of the proposed Research Professorship and cannot have held a Research Professorship within the previous five years.
 Priority will be given to junior faculty and/or faculty who are new to SBS, given applications of equal merit.
 See guidelines for further information, including eligibility requirements.

 Pre-doctoral Research Grants

 Up to $500 for PhD and Master's research activities.
 Allowable expenses include research-related travel and expenses, subject payment, supplies, and small equipment.
 Students may be awarded only one Pre-doctoral Research Grant; prior awardees are not eligible.
 GIDP students should contact Beth Stahmer to determine eligibility.
-See guidelines for further information, including eligibility requirements.
+See guidelines for further information, including all eligibility requirements.

 Dissertation Research Grants

 Up to $2,000 for graduate students who have advanced to PhD candidacy and who require funding to conduct their dissertation research.
 Allowable expenses include research-related travel and expenses, subject payment, supplies, and small equipment.
 Students may be awarded only one Dissertation Research Grant; prior awardees are not eligible.
 GIDP students should contact Beth Stahmer to determine eligibility.
-See guidelines for further information, including eligibility requirements.
+See guidelines for further information, including all eligibility requirements.

 All awardees must report on their expenditures and activities via a Qualtrics report after the end of the funding period.

 If you have any questions about SBSRI's funding contact Beth Stahmer, Director SBSRI, before submitting a proposal or a report.